swiftlang/swift-package-manager/Documentation/Usage.md

 `Package.swift` file, but to make it a usable package we need to initialize a Git repository with at least one version tag:

-    Clibgit$ git init
+    Clibgit2$ git init
-    Clibgit$ git add .
+    Clibgit2$ git add .
-    Clibgit$ git commit -m "Initial Commit"
+    Clibgit2$ git commit -m "Initial Commit"
-    Clibgit$ git tag 1.0.0
+    Clibgit2$ git tag 1.0.0

-Now to use the Clibgit package we must declare our dependency in our example app’s `Package.swift`:
+Now to use the Clibgit2 package we must declare our dependency in our example app’s `Package.swift`:

 ```swift